andrewmackrodt/redream-launcher/README.md

 # redream-launcher

-*nix script to install the latest redream version to `~/redream`.
+Bash script to install the latest redream before each application start.
 The script can be run on demand to update to the latest version and will preserve existing configurations, saves etc.